AleDella/RemoteSensingImageCaptioningGNNs/README.md

 ```bash
 python run.py
 ```
 In order to prepare the dataset, execute the file `extract_triplets.py` which will produce a json with the triplets extracted from the captions of the dataset.
+After that, execute `create_graph_data.py` to create the graph data from the triplets.

 ### Possible arguments: